 Arriving at Sydney’s Kingsford Smith International Airport my taxi driver has no trouble dropping me off conveniently near the Singapore Airlines Check in desks (Singapore Airlines is so popular with Australians he knows exactly where to drop me).
 Located at the very far end of the Check in area of the airport, it’s a little haven of quiet away from the hurly burly of the more central Check In area.

-When I arrive at the dedicated Business Class (and the separate First Class Check In) area, I’m greeted by a check in concierge who hands me my Australian Immigration departure card and directs me to the check in counter.
+When I arrive at the dedicated Business Class (and the separate Singapore Airlines First Class Suites Check In) area, I’m greeted by a check in concierge who hands me my Australian Immigration departure card and directs me to the check in counter.
 It’s a nice touch, and I immediately feel very welcome to Singapore Airlines.
 Check in is quick, and I’m given an Express pass for the Customs and Immigration Counters as well as directions to the Silver Kris Lounge.

 I’ll be reviewing the Silver Kris Lounge separately, but suffice to say, despite it undergoing renovations, and serving most of the Star Alliance Airlines flying out of Sydney, it is a haven of peace and good service.